 - Numerous psychological benefits for kids as with any other pet

-- If everything properly set up at the beginning, need only 10-15 min of your time daily
+- If everything is properly set up at the beginning, need only 10-15 min of your time daily

 - Pet backyard chickens are a lot of fun!

 Our chickens came from the kinder our daughter attends.
-Just as I started searching for a place to buy them, they had a chicken hatching program: the eggs that are about to hatch are delivered in the incubator and kids care for the chickens the next ten days.
-Afterwards they are either given away for free or taken back to the farm.
+Just as I started searching for a place to buy them, they had a chicken hatching program: the eggs that are about to hatch are delivered in the incubator and kids care for the chickens for the next ten days.
+Afterward, they are either given away for free or taken back to the farm.
 Good intentions, but would be even better if the program has the mother hen sitting on the eggs.
 It would be a great deal more natural.

 Keeping Chickens as Pets: Some Points To Consider

-If the idea of pet chickens appeals to you, there are few things to think about before getting them into your backyard.
+If the idea of pet chickens appeals to you, there are a few things to think about before getting them into your backyard.
 For the start check the following: